Tanguy-SALMON/lookbook/DOCS_INDEX.md

 # Documentation Index

 This index helps you navigate the Lookbook-MPC documentation efficiently.
-All files have been optimized for quick reading with duplicate information removed and outdated content consolidated.
+All files have been organized into logical folders with duplicate information removed and outdated content consolidated.

 ## 🚀 Getting Started